Simple Creamy Mashed Potatoes

 • Always use warm milk or cream - Milk straight out of the fridge will cool down otherwise piping-hot potatoes.
 The cold liquid will not absorb into the hot potatoes very well

 • Do not melt butter before stirring it into the potatoes because the milk solids and fat will separate.
-You can add cold butter to your hot potatoes since the butter will melt as a whole and distribute the fat and milk solids evenly.
+Room temperature butter to your hot potatoes is ideal because the butter will melt as a whole and distribute the fat and milk solids evenly.

 • Do salt the water the potatoes are boiled in as they will absorb it and will make them more flavourful and do check seasoning throughout the whole process.
-You’re going to need to use plenty of salt—starchy and fatty foods need a lot of it to really sing
+You’re going to need to use plenty of salt—starchy and fatty foods need a lot of it to really come through

 • After draining the cooked potatoes put the potatoes back in the hot pot, and let them sit there shaking them up a bit in the pot for 1 minutes.
 This lets the potatoes dry out a bit which leads to more flavorful and less waterlogged potatoes.
 Then start adding the butter and cream.